 Healing Deeper Emotions

 There are times when emotional pain can be severe, inhibiting our ability to enjoy life.
-A divorce, the death of a loved one, physical abuse or caring for someone very ill can trigger emotional reactions and create more significant problems in the form of physical pain or disease.
+A divorce, the death of a loved one, physical abuse, or caring for someone very ill can trigger emotional reactions and create more significant problems in the form of physical pain or disease.
 Healing these lower emotions, one needs to access these into our conscious awareness, where they can be released.

 Essential oils can provide us with the energy needed to enter the emotional realm and raise the vibration of the physical body.
 As the body lives in higher vibrations, lower energies, such as repressed emotions, become unbearable.
 These feelings want to release.
-Sadness, grief, stagnant anger and low self-worth cannot exist in an environment of peace and balance, which essential oils help to create.
+Sadness, grief, stagnant anger, and low self-worth cannot exist in an environment of peace and balance, which essential oils help to create.
 They support the individual through their healing as feelings surface and are released.

 A compassionate healer of the heart is Rose (Rosa damascena) essential oil which emulates a beautiful frequency.
-It is calming and supportive and is of benefit for nervous anxiety and insomnia.
+It is calming and supportive and is of benefit to reduce nervous anxiety and insomnia.
 The embrace of Rose (Rosa damascena) is revealed through its ability to heal emotional wounds by bringing soothing comfort and warmth to those wounded or abused.
 Rose touches the deepest of despair.

 When we are overburdened or oppressed by the past and weighed down by over-attachments, Neroli (Citrus aurantium var. amara) essential oil can help us to break free.
 It can be used for states of agitation and worry, or when the mind is distracted and overwhelmed by thoughts.
 Balances both emotional and physical challenges.

-Helichrysum (Helichrysum italicum) essential oil aids those with a history of challenging life circumstances, loss or abuse and has the power to break through the most negative of emotions.
-Helichrysum can loosen the hardest of knots lying deep in the psyche, restoring compassion for others and hope to the most discouraged.
+Helichrysum (Helichrysum italicum) essential oil aids those with a history of challenging life circumstances, loss, or abuse and has the power to break through the most negative of emotions.
+Helichrysum can loosen the hardest of knots lying deep in the psyche, restoring compassion for others, and hope to the most discouraged.
 Following healing and transformation, it teaches an individual to have gratitude for their trials.

 These essential oils may be diffused, carried in a nasal inhaler for use 3 to 4 times per day, or diluted (1 to 2 drops essential oil in a teaspoon of carrier oil) to and applied to the body achieve their benefits.